Protecting Our Land & Water

 We have the potential to repair our local and state-wide infrastructure while also expanding it.
 It's time to utilize that potential.

 The key to ensuring that Michigan becomes the nation's leader in innovation and growth is education.
-We should be giving our children the highest quality education they can so that when they graduate, whether that be from high school, trade school, or college, they are prepared for the future.
+We should be giving our children the highest quality education we can so that when they graduate, whether that be from high school, trade school, or college, they are prepared for the future.
 That our teachers and students are given the proper educational tools to not only address and repair the problems of yesterday, but to also better prepare for the world of tomorrow.
 The first step in creating this workforce starts in the classroom with properly funded schools and teachers that are paid a wage they deserve.

 I had the pleasure of living and visiting a handful of states that have legalized marijuana.
 I've talked to police officers, dispensary owners, and average folks on how legalization has hurt, or supported their local communities.
 The evidence is clear: common sense regulation on marijuana can not only help bolster local communities' economies, but can also create new sources of revenue and offering potential medical benefits.
 With the growing support behind legalization, it's clear that the marijuana industry is becoming a legitimate source of income and medical help.
 With careful consideration to laws and proper funding for education and enforcement, we can reap the benefits of legalization while also clearing the unfair criminal records of thousands of individuals and legitimatizing millions in potential revenue.